datacamp-content-public/courses-model-specification-in-regression-analysis/chapter1.md

 `@possible_answers`
 1. We can reject the null hypothesis that the model is correctly specified at the 5% significance level.
 2. We can reject the null hypothesis that the model is misspecified at the 5% significance level.
-[3.
-We cannot reject the null hypothesis that the model is correctly specified at the 5% significance level.]
+3. [We cannot reject the null hypothesis that the model is correctly specified at the 5% significance level.]
 4. We cannot reject the null hypothesis that the model is misspecified at the 5% significance level.

 `@hint`